Axionable/Axionaut/README.md

 ## Finding the right camera position
 Make sure to put the camera such that the three lanes are always visible.
 Also, crop the original image to keep only the track.
 The position and crop level depends on your vehicle and the camera you are using.
 In our case, the image was cropped to [90, 250, 3] and the camera was placed at 20cm from the floor.
 We recommend the use of [eyefish cameras.](https://www.amazon.fr/Waveshare-Raspberry-Camera-Fisheye-Raspberry-pi/dp/B00RMV53Z2/ref=pd_cp_23_3?_encoding=UTF8&psc=1&refRID=7JBTZQTNFRVC34PY6J4X)

 It is normally easy to know when the camera is not in the right position.
-Here an usefull example, make sure to check your training data before training your model.
+Here an useful example, make sure to check your training data before training your model.
 Once you found a good fit, fix the camera.
 ![alt text](https://github.com/Axionable/AxionautV2/blob/master/Docs/camera_adj.png)

 ## Training the vehicle
 Once you found the right camera position, it is necessary to build your own dataset.
-We built ours with approximately 60K images with labels veryfied by inspection.
-Taking the data directly from the car can add noise due contradictory examples and lack of syncronization, as we make mistakes or anticipate curves while driving.
+We built ours with approximately 60K images with labels verified by inspection.
+Taking the data directly from the car can add noise due contradictory examples and lack of synchronization, as we make mistakes or anticipate curves while driving.
 To avoid that, we took images directly from the car and we assigned the labels after using a script.
 Finally, all labels were manually inspected to assure its quality.
 The final dataset (2.9GB) including both IronCar track and proper data is avaliable [here.](https://www.amazon.fr/Waveshare-Raspberry-Camera-Fisheye-Raspberry-pi/dp/B00RMV53Z2/)

 The images were labeled as follows:
 ![alt text](https://github.com/Axionable/AxionautV2/blob/master/Docs/labels.png)